-In our case of a generic fibration $X \to Y$ in complete intersections of two quadrics of dimension $4$, we can say more.
+In our case of a generic relative complete intersection $X \to Y$ of two quadrics of dimension $4$, we can say more.
 We prove that containing a line implies the vanishing of the associated Brauer class.
 Then rationality, and indeed Conjecture~\ref{kuzne-type-conj} for this case, is then a consequence of Proposition \ref{prop:gamma-0-is-rational}.

-\begin{lemma} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over a scheme $Y$.
-If $X$ contains a line over $Y$, then $\beta$ is trivial. \end{lemma}

-\begin{proof} It is straightforward to see that if $X \to Y$ contains a line $l$ then $Q \to S$ contains a line.
-A local computation proves that that, if $Q$ has simple degeneration, then one can find a regular section $s$ whose image is contained in the line $l$.
+\begin{lemma} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over a regular integral scheme $Y$.
+If $X$ contains a line over $Y$ then $\beta$ is trivial. \end{lemma} \begin{proof} If $X \to Y$ contains a line then $Q \to S$ contains a line $l$.
+A local computation proves that, if $Q\to S$ has simple degeneration, then there exists a smooth section $s$ whose image is contained in the line $l$.
 Let $Q'$ be the quadric reduction along $s$.
 In the process, $l$ is contracted to a section of $Q'$ over $S$.
-By Theorem~\ref{thm:hyperbolic_splitting_morita} the class $\beta$ is associated to both the four-fold quadric fibration $Q$ and the quadric surface fibration $Q'$.
-This in turn, by Theorem \ref{thm:well-known} and the fact that $Q'$ has a section, implies the triviality of $\beta$. \end{proof}
+By Theorem~\ref{thm:well-known}, the Brauer class $\beta'$ associated to $Q' \to S$ is trivial.
+Finaly, by Corollary~\ref{morita}, we have $\beta=\beta'$ in $\Br(T)$, hence $\beta$ is trivial as well. \end{proof}

-If the base scheme $Y$ is $\PP^1$ then we can even say more.
+If the base scheme $Y=\PP^1$ over an algebraically closed field then we can even say more.